 This message contains confidential information and is intended only for the named addressee.
 If you are not the named addressee you should not disseminate, distribute or copy this e-mail.
 Please notify the sender immediately by e-mail if you have received this e-mail by mistake and delete this e-mail from your system.

-E-mail transmission cannot be guaranteed to be secure or error-free as information could be intercepted, corrupted, lost, destroyed, arrive late or incomplete, or contain viruses.
-The sender therefore does not accept liability for any errors or omissions in the contents of this message, which arise as a result of e-mail transmission.
+E-mail transmission cannot be guaranteed to be secured or error-free as information could be intercepted, corrupted, lost, destroyed, arrive late or incomplete, or contain viruses.